4hmetCet/Mapbox_Offline_Tutotial_App/README.md

 # Mapbox_Offline_Tutotial_App
+This Android app includes mapbox library for map views.
+Sometimes you should need use map even if any network is available.
-Mapbox support us using map in offline mode.
+Mapbox supports us using map in offline mode.
 This app is tutorial of mapbox offline usages.
 In launcher activity you can download any region on the map.
 In second activity you can see the tiles of downloaded regions in the map.
 In last activity is a practice just for symbol layer of mapbox.